namitharayasam/namitharayasam.github.io/_pages/about.md

 Currently, I’m exploring Multi-Agent Path Finding (MAPF), working with Rishi Veerapaneni at CMU RI.

-In the summer of 2025, I joined [Hannah Brown](https://hannah-aught.github.io/) at the National University of Singapore (NUS) as a Research Intern, advised by [Prof. Michael Qizhe Shieh.](https://www.comp.nus.edu.sg/cs/people/mshieh/)
+In the summer of 2025, I joined [Hannah Brown](https://hannah-aught.github.io/) at the National University of Singapore, School of Computing, as a Research Intern, advised by [Prof. Michael Qizhe Shieh.](https://www.comp.nus.edu.sg/cs/people/mshieh/)

 My Bachelor’s thesis, supervised by Prof. Surabhi Narayan, investigates modality bias in Vision-Language Models (VLMs) through Partial Information Decomposition (PID), offering an accuracy-agnostic approach to analyze how text and image inputs uniquely and jointly influence model decisions.